JennifersKitchen

 (Note: Many readers have asked what I think about the Ninja blender.
 I’ve tried it and I would never buy one unless all I wanted were smoothies.
 It didn’t get the ingredients smooth.)

-However, there are some differences between these two blenders, and I’ve highlighted and organized these differences in the following chart to help make you as you make your decision.
+However, there are some differences between these two blenders, and I’ve highlighted and organized these differences in the following chart to help you as you make your decision.
 I have tried to provide unbiased information and to simply inform so you can make the decision that is best for you.

 I’ve done my best to provide accurate information.
 If you notice any inaccuracies, please let me know and I will make corrections.
 If you have any questions, please leave a comment and I’ll do my best to answer it : )